-Dr Natalie Reznikov, Assistant Professor, Department of Bioengineering, McGill University, Canada.
+Dr Natalie Reznikov is Assistant Professor at the Department of Bioengineering, McGill University, Canada.

 Since August 2020, she has been Assistant Professor in Bioengineering at the McGill University in Montreal, establishing the use of advanced X-ray and electron imaging for the analysis of biomineralizing systems.
 Her key contributions include: